NuuJK/gorilix/SECURITY.md

 We take the security of Gorilix seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do Not** disclose the vulnerability publicly (no GitHub issues, pull requests, or social media posts)
-2. Email the maintainers directly at [me@juliaklee.wtf] (replace with actual contact once established)
+2. Email the maintainers directly at me@juliaklee.wtf
 3. Include as much information as possible:
    - A description of the vulnerability
    - Steps to reproduce